January 26th, 2013 Headsman

 On this date in 1909, French double-murderer Remy Danvers was guillotined in Carpentras.

 Danvers, already a career criminal, signed on as a farmhand at age 22 in 1907 — a period when capital punishment in France was in abeyance owing to the presidency of a death penalty opponent who systematically blocked executions.

 On February 1, 1908, he shot that farmer dead to steal some money he learned was available in the house … and for good measure shot his wife too, as she begged him on her knees for her life.
 He got caught trying to dump the burlap-sacked corpses in the Rhone.
 (Here’s a French-language summary, from the original Le Figaro report.)

 Shortly before the sentence was carried out, the public prosecutor appeared in Danvers’ cell to advise the doomed man of his appeal’s rejection, and the consequent imminent removal of his head.
-Fortified by rum, a visibly upset Danvers managed to get through it, but execution-starved French crowds crowded a scene that authorities attempted to restrict, and snapped this photo:
+Fortified by rum, a visibly upset Danvers managed to get through it, but execution-starved French folk crowded a scene that authorities attempted to restrict.
+Someone snapped this photo:

 The unruly public, the New York Times opined, “undoubtedly will hasten Parliamentary action toward making future executions private.”

 That date was still some years away, but a France increasingly discomfited by its history of public executions did institute laws forbidding attendees from filming or photographing executions.
 (Those laws didn’t work, but there they were just the same.)